evan-sctg/NirnAuctionHouse-ServerLink/README.md

 - Ability to post an auction with only starting bid, no buyout price.
 (Auction Length: 24 hours)
 - Ability to post an auction with starting bid and buyout price.
 (Auction Length: 7 days)
 - Ability to post auction with only a buyout price.
 (Auction Length: 7 days)
+- Can't auction bound or stolen items!

 ### Posting Auctions / Selling Items

 - Right click menu to auction items in your inventory(can auction items directly from your inventory, crafting bag, or equipped items)
 - Order tracking so you can see all your auctions and status of bids
 - Fulfill orders by a click of a button - add-on will automatically send and COD item to the buyer (Items need to be in your inventory!)

+### Buyer / Seller Protection
+- Buyer Protection (If seller doesn't fulfill trades seller will lose ranking each time, when ranking goes too low account is banned)
+- Seller Protection (If buyer doesn't pay for trades buyer will lose ranking each time, when ranking goes too low account is banned)
-- Seller Protection: Buyer can only bid/buyout items if you can afford them (More to come... )
+- Buyer can only bid/buyout items if you can afford them

 ### Plugin Hotkeys